-During the year ended 31 December 2021, 4 regular board meetings were held for, among others, reviewing and approving the financial and operating performance, and considering and approving the overall strategies and policies of the Company.
+During the year ended 31 December 2023, 4 board meetings were held for, among others, reviewing and approving the financial and operating performance, and considering and approving the overall strategies and policies of the Company.

-The attendance records of each Director at the Board meetings, the special general meeting (the "SGM") and the annual general meeting (the "AGM") during the year ended 31 December 2021 are set out below:
+The attendance records of each Director at the Board meetings and the annual general meeting of the Company (the "AGM") during the year ended 31 December 2023 are set out below:

-Name of Director Director Attendance/Number of Meetings
+Name of Director Attendance/Number of Meetings

-Board Meetings SGM AGM
+Board Meetings AGM

-Mr. Chen Chun Chieh 3/4 0/1 0/1
+Mr. CHEN Chun Chieh 2/4 0/1

-Ms. Ho Kuan Lai 4/4 1/1 1/1
+Ms. HO Kuan Lai 4/4 0/1

-Mr. Leung Kam Por Ken 4/4 1/1 1/1
+Mr. LEUNG Kam Por Ken 4/4 1/1

-Mr. Yu Tat Chi Michael 4/4 1/1 1/1
+Mr. YU Tat Chi Michael 4/4 1/1

-Mr. Yang Haihui 3/4 0/1 0/1
+Mr. YANG Haihui 2/4 0/1

-Mr. Lam Williamson 4/4 1/1 1/1
+Mr. LAM Williamson 4/4 1/1